Tooth-ly/monorepo/README.md

 # ToothLy

-Monorepo for the Tooth.ly, an ERP system for the dentistry department at BAU.
+Monorepo for Tooth.ly, an ERP system for the dentistry department at BAU.